unswsecsoc/constitution/README.md

             iv.
 Ensuring that all Club communications can be understood clearly by all students (e.g avoiding the use of slang and idioms);
              v.
 Being an accessible contact for members, UNSW students and UNSW staff for matters regarding equitable events, activities, conduct and diversity within the Club;
             vi.
 Providing guidance to representatives of the Club (Executives, directors, committee members, volunteers etc) on appropriate ways to communicate and behave inclusively;
            vii.
-Keeping apprised of any significant issues affecting students from non-majority demographics within the Club and report any relevant issues to the Club Executive;
-          viii.
-Monitoring engagement and membership of students from non-majority demographics within the Club and provide regular updates to the Club Executive;
+Keeping apprised of any significant issues affecting students from non-majority demographics within the Club and report any relevant issues to the Club Executive; and viii.
+Monitoring engagement and membership of students from non-majority demographics within the Club and provide regular updates to the Club Executive
         c) Other relevant duties as required by the Club.

     3.9 Committee Members